Testmn23/Try/manualSQL.md

 ## 1. Profiles Table

-This table stores user-specific data that isn't part of the default authentication.
+This table stores user-specific data, including the number of credits.
+The `credits` column is set to a `default` of 10, so every new user automatically starts with 10 credits.

 ```sql
 -- Create a table for public user profiles